Alderson Broaddus University: History

-A portion of the physical assets of Storer College, a Black Baptist college founded in 1865 in Harpers Ferry, were transferred to Alderson-Broaddus in 1964 and used to fund the “Storer Scholarship” given annually to an African-American student.
+A portion of the physical assets of Storer College, a historically black Baptist college founded in 1865 in Harpers Ferry, West Virginia, were transferred to Alderson-Broaddus in 1964 and used to fund the "Storer Scholarship" given annually to an African-American student.
 In 1968, the college pioneered the nation's first four-year physician assistant (PA) program, an innovation that had significant influence on the development of the PA profession nationwide.
 From this program emerged in 1991 the college's first graduate degree offering, the Physician Assistant Master's program.

 In 2011, the college chose Richard Creehan as president.
 Creehan embarked on a plan to expand the college and the institution increased enrollment by over 600 students, expanded the athletic department, and added many new academic programs.
-In 2013, the college's Board of Governors renamed the institution Alderson Broaddus University.
+In 2013, the college's board of governors renamed the institution to Alderson Broaddus University.
 That same year, the institution matriculated the largest incoming freshman class in school history.
 In June 2017, the Higher Learning Commission put the University on probation because it determined that the institution was at risk due to financial difficulties.
 In 2019, it was no longer on probation, due to improved financial performance.

 On July 31, 2023, the West Virginia Higher Education Policy Commission revoked Alderson Broaddus University's ability to confer degrees after the end of 2023 and ordered to it cease admitting students so it can begin to close.
 The commission stated that the "University's financial condition renders the institution unable to create a stable, effective, and safe learning environment for its students".
 The state's governor, Jim Justice, worked to help the university stay open and resolve its financial challenges, but they were so significant that the university had failed to pay its recent utility bills.
 On the same day, the university's board of trustees voted to close the university.
 On August 31, 2023, the campus filed for Chapter 7 bankruptcy liquidation.